ZhaoKaiQiang/OkHttpPlus/README.md

 ##Sample Usage

 ###Init OkHttpClient
-First , you need init OkHttpClient at Application.onCreate() to set ConnectTimeout、ReadTimeout and  WriteTimeout.
+First , you can init the OkHttpClient as usual

 ```
 public class OkApplication extends Application {